Snow closing information

 The safety of students, faculty and staff is the University's highest priority.

-When severe weather threatens our ability to operate safely or when emergencies arise, the president (or their designee) will base their decision to close or cancel classes by conferring with recommendations from:
+When severe weather threatens our ability to operate safely or when emergencies arise, the president (or their designee) will base their decision to close or cancel classes by based on information from these sources.

 News of closing will be disseminated several ways:

-- On the Web: Closing information will be posted on the University's home page.
+- Web: Closing information will be posted on the University's home page.

 - E-mail: A message will be sent to students' and employees' University email boxes.

 - Radio and TV: Closing information will be provided to major radio and television stations in Akron, Canton and Cleveland.

 - Phone: The University's emergency information phone line is updated as conditions warrant.
 The number is 330-972-SNOW (7669) or 330-972-6238 (TDD/Voice).